ElijahToussaint/model-car-wash-project/README.md

 ## About

-A model car wash project with the primary objective of efficiently and efficiently controlling six DC motors simultaneously.
+A model car wash project with the primary objective of efficiently and effectively controlling six DC motors simultaneously.

 ## Software